 Our ability to transcend our base instincts and truly come to know God, is what separates us from every other creature God made.
 As human beings, we were made in His image and given minds capable of thought, reflection, and growth.
 Our Lord provided us a way to participate in perfect union with Him.
 We are the only creatures God created that are both physical and spiritual in nature.
 As such we can go beyond the physical world in which we live and rise up to God.
 It is our ability to worship, to devote ourselves to God and love Him as He loves us, that makes us precious in His sight.

 Unfortunately, most of us don’t thank God as often as we should.
-Thus, the Orthodox Church reminds us constantly to do so through the divine services.
-Thanksgiving literally defines our Faith.
-That is why the Sacrament of Sacraments is called the Eucharist — from the Greek eucharistia, or thanksgiving.
+This is why the Church reminds us constantly to do so through the divine services.
+Thanksgiving literally defines our Faith.is why the Sacrament of Sacraments is called the Eucharist — from the Greek eucharistia, or thanksgiving.

 Why should we thank God?

 On Thanksgiving Day, Orthodox Christians have a unique opportunity to show the rest of America what this day is all about.
 Those who fled religious persecution and landed here understood why this holy day was so special.
-They celebrated their safe arrival.
+They celebrated their safe arrival in real communion with one another.
 They gave thanks to God for all the bountiful gifts with which He blessed them.
 And so, we should all do the same.
 This is a day to reflect on the things for which we are grateful.
 And then take time in prayer to thank God for those things.
 But why should we thank Him?